 Child sex abuse victims often suppress their memories of the abuse.
 Some memories may not surface until later in adulthood.
 The opportunity still exists to pursue civil action despite a decade or longer since the abuse occurred.

 The Florida Statute of Limitations is often quite strict with timelines regarding certain types of personal injury cases.
 However, recent efforts by the state legislature have expanded the time limits for victims of child sex abuse claims.
-Pursuing a civil action against a predator and/or an organization who covered for the predator remains your right, years after the event.
+Pursuing a civil action against a predator and/or an organization that covered for the predator remains your right, years after the event.

 New and pending legislation grants victims of child sex abuse options for holding those accountable for their damages.
 No matter when you experienced your abuse or when you remember it, contacting a personal injury attorney immediately is an important step.
 The extended statute of limitations still contains specific requirements that must be met to move your case forward.